cyberwarriorx/pseudosaturn/readme.txt

 Usage Instruction
 -----------------
-1. First you need to patch an existing disc image using "cdpatch" utility.
-Currently only iso and bin/cue formats are supported.
-2. Start up appliation.
-Click "Browse" and select image.
-3. Click "Patch".
-4. Close application and load up your favorite cd burning software and burn to CD.
-5. Make sure your Action Replay is inserted while the Saturn is off.
+1. Make sure your Action Replay is inserted while the Saturn is off.
-6. Turn on Saturn and go through boot process.
+2. Turn on Saturn and go through boot process.
 License screen should pop up, and then a new menu should show.
-7. Use d-pad to move selection.
+3. Use d-pad to move selection.
 By default it should be over "Start Game".
 Make sure it's selected and press 'A' button.
-8. If all goes well, game should be detected as a "Pseudo Saturn" disc and boot up.
+4. If all goes well, game should be detected as a "Pseudo Saturn" or "Saturn" disc and boot up.
 Retail discs should also boot fine.

 Todo List
 ---------